A classic Italian recipe, also known as pasta alla norma, ziti with roasted eggplant and ricotta cheese is a quick and impressive pasta dish.

 Homemade Ricotta Cheese

 I have a recipe for making homemade ricotta cheese, which does take time but the process is pretty straight forward.
 I highly suggest you make a batch for this recipe.
-There is nothing like homemade ricotta cheese just waiting for roasted eggplant and sweet San Marzano tomatoes.
+There is nothing like it, just waiting for roasted eggplant and sweet San Marzano tomatoes.

 Or you can make this sweet dessert recipe called kanafe with the homemade ricotta cheese.